Bangladesh Open University: Academics

 BOU offers two types of programmes, formal and non-formal, in seven schools and a network of 12 regional resource centres, 80 co-ordinating offices and 1,000 tutorial centres nationwide.

 Study programmes

 A total of 21 formal academic programmes are offered by BOU.
 Formal programmes are academic programmes that result in the awarding of an academic qualification up to a master's degree upon completion and examination.

-As low rate of literacy remains an issue in Bangladesh, non-formal programmes are conducted by the BOU to create awareness and impart knowledge about health, environment, disaster management, basic science, agriculture, food, nutrition and other branches of knowledge for human development.
-To date, 19 non-formal programmes have been initiated in the areas of environmental protection, basic science, elementary mathematics, agriculture, bank services, marketing management, health, nutrition, population and gender issues.
+As the low rate of literacy remains an issue in Bangladesh, non-formal programmes are conducted by the BOU to create awareness and impart knowledge about health, environment, disaster management, basic science, agriculture, food, nutrition, and other branches of knowledge for human development.
+To date, 19 non-formal programmes have been initiated in the areas of environmental protection, basic science, elementary mathematics, agriculture, bank services, marketing management, health, nutrition, population, and gender issues.

 Faculties

 BOU's 11 divisions are organized into six schools: